People who buy from you once are more likely to buy from you again than people who have never bought from you.

 You might send a postcard, a photocopy of an article that was written about your work, or an invitation to an exhibition.

-After you have followed up with email and regular mail communications within three or four months, your collectors can graduate to your VIP list that you take care of twice a year.
+After you have followed up with email and regular mail communications within three or four months, your collectors can graduate to your VIP list.